instructure/instructure-compliance-packages/README-Mastery.md

 ## Quotes

-> Text that is a quote
+> Text that is a quote -- Author Name

 ## Code